30 Days From January 31st

 Understanding the Gregorian Calendar

 Before we dive into the calculation, let's briefly touch upon the Gregorian calendar, the system most of the world uses.
-It's a solar calendar, meaning it's based on the Earth's revolution around the Sun.
+Now, it's a solar calendar, meaning it's based on the Earth's revolution around the Sun.
 A year is approximately 365.25 days long, accounting for the extra quarter day by adding an extra day (February 29th) every four years – a leap year.
-However, this is a simplification; the actual solar year is slightly shorter, requiring further adjustments (like skipping leap years in certain century years).
+That said, this is a simplification; the actual solar year is slightly shorter, requiring further adjustments (like skipping leap years in certain century years).
 This complexity leads to the unique characteristic of February, sometimes having 28 days and sometimes 29.

 Calculating 30 Days from January 31st

-Days Remaining in January: January has 31 days.
+• Days Remaining in January: January has 31 days.
 Since we start on the 31st, there are zero days remaining in January.

 Leap Year Determination: A Deeper Dive